polyfy/polylith/readme.md

   in the interface, a simplification is to pass in what comes after `&` as a `list` to the implementing function.
 - Testing is simplified by allowing access to implementing namespaces from the `test` directory.
   Only the code under the `src` directory is restricted to only access the `interface` namespace.
-  The check is performed when running the `check` or `info` command or via the `githook` if that is enabled.
+  The check is performed when running the `check` or `info` command.
-- All functions can be declared public.
+- All functions can be declared public while still being protected.
 This improves testability and the debugging experience.
   When stopping at a breakpoint to evaluate a function, we don't need to use any special syntax to access it, that we otherwise whould have to if it was private.
 - If using a `function` in two components that implement the same interface,